-Three sets of specifications have retained the FIA recognition.
+Three sets of specifications have up to now obtained FIA recognition.
 The FIA reserves its right to approve any other set of technical specifications after study of the dossier submitted by the manufacturer(s) concerned.

-Specifications FIA/Spec/FT3
+A-Specifications FIA/Spec/FT1